Monroe Co. Executive, COMIDA, announce modernization plan

 A modernization plan was approved Tuesday following a unanimous decision from the board of directors of the County of Monroe Industrial Development Agency (COMIDA).
 COMIDA says it opens the door for millions of dollars to help train and grow a more diverse workforce.

-“It’s creating an economic and workforce development ecosystem here with the fees that the companies are paying to put people to work,” says Adam Bello, Monroe County Executive.
+“It’s creating an economic and workforce development ecosystem here with the fees that the companies are paying to put people to work,” Adam Bello, Monroe County Executive said.

-The modernization iniative is creating an immediate allocation of $2.5 million towards the effort.
+The modernization initiative is creating an immediate allocation of $2.5 million towards the effort.

-“This allignment of COMIDA’s priorities, my administration’s priorities, and our priorities of our business community and the workers here in our community is the engine that will drive the recovery from the pandmeic,” Bello says.
+“This alignment of COMIDA’s priorities, my administration’s priorities, and our priorities of our business community and the workers here in our community is the engine that will drive the recovery from the pandemic,” Bello said.

-“And we do take pride in ourselves in being responsive to the ever changing needs of our community and understanding where we can do more in fulfilling our role to advance job opportunities, health, general prosperity and economic welfare for the citizens of the county,” says Ann Burr, Chair of COMIDA.
+“And we do take pride in ourselves in being responsive to the ever changing needs of our community and understanding where we can do more in fulfilling our role to advance job opportunities, health, general prosperity and economic welfare for the citizens of the county,” Ann Burr, Chair of COMIDA said.

-The overall goal lined out aims to help address institutionalized challenges on both the businees and employment side of economic progress.
+The overall goal lined out aims to help address institutionalized challenges on both the business and employment side of economic progress.

 A future component of the plan includes supporting small businesses with loans and grants.
 The overall county master plan, dubbed “Plan Forward” is still in early development.